nus-se-instructors/pdf-annotation/README.md

 Run `python3 --version` and ensure that you have python3.6 installed

+1.
 1. Run `pre-commit install`
 2. File PRs following the [github flow](https://guides.github.com/introduction/flow/)

 ## Usage
 1. `git clone https://github.com/J0/CP3106.git`
-2. `cd CP3106 && python3 main.py`
+2. `cd CP3106 && source ./.env/bin/activate`
+3. `pip install requirements.txt && python3 main.py`
-3. Select the task you want to run from the given options.
+4. Select the task you want to run from the given options.
 Be sure that you have included the relevant files in the input directory